 Covering mainly passive vocabulary has made sure that I’m building on what I already know, which makes for faster progress.

-You wouldn’t usually bother to include words such as ‘slip’, ‘give’, and ‘move’ in your list because you think you know them inside out, after all you’ve been using them regularly for ages.
+You wouldn’t bother to note down words such as slip, give, and move because you think you know them inside out, after all you’ve been using them regularly for ages.

 I also thought so… until I explored few of them.